POWER PLANT PROJECTS

 - In the year 2016, Sarawak Energy received formal approval from the Sarawak Government to proceed with the Baleh Hydroelectric Project (HEP).

-- Targeted for completion in 2025 (a construction period of 9 years), this gigantic target will add an additional 1,285 MW of renewable electricity to the state grid.
+- Targeted for completion in 2027, this gigantic target will add an additional 1,285 MW of renewable electricity to the state grid.

 - The 188-metre-high concrete-faced rock-filled dam will be located on the Baleh River, about 95 km from its confluence with the Rajang River in the Kapit Division.